 Referrals to therapists with more specialized practices in couples therapy will be provided for those clients seeking to address challenges related to couples therapy.

 Consultation and training services are available for professionals and workplaces, particularly in relation to providing Transgender and LGBTQ affirming workplaces and/or clinical care.

 Referrals will be made on a case-by-case basis based on the clinical needs of each individual.

 $150 for the initial session and $125 for subsequent sessions.
-Each session will be one hour.
+Each session will be 55 minutes to one hour.

-Aetna, Blue Cross/Blue Shield, Humana, and Optum/United.
-Please note: Some insurance companies do not provide coverage for Gender Dysphoria diagnoses (ex: F64.1).
+In addition, some insurance companies do not provide coverage for some diagnoses.
 Please call your insurance provider to verify your benefits.